Pests of bamboos cultivated in western gardens

 In their natural environments bamboos are components of a complex local ecology that includes many competing life forms, more or less in balance with each other.
 When plants are brought into cultivation elsewhere it is often the case that there will be some problems either for the introduced plants, or for the environment and ecological systems into which they are brought.
 Problems might arise because the introduced plants meet new enemies, eg bamboos encountering the grey squirrel in the US or England, or because old enemies are brought with them, without their own predators to keep them under control, eg the bamboo spider mite.
 The balance between predators and prey is altered by changing the constituents of any ecological system.
 The pests of bamboos in cultivation are best considered in this light, as ultimately a new balance must be reached.
 It may not be possible to eradicate pests altogether, and only time will tell whether pests can be eliminated, or native predators can adapt to make use of the new potential food source, or how the natural predators will fare if they are also brought in.

 It may be necessary to identify and understand the pests, their life cycles, and their ecology in their natural environments properly if they are to be controlled effectively, just as we need to identify and understand individual bamboos in order to make the most of them.
-Asian bamboos have literally thousands of invertebrate pests and diseases, see the ABS website for a comprehensive and frightening overview of all these by Mike Turner, and for further information on the more extensive range of bamboo pests found in the US.
-See the hefty Technical Reports from INBAR for more detail on Asian diseases and insect pests (2 big manuals, 12 downloads in total).
+Asian bamboos have literally thousands of invertebrate pests and diseases, see an article by Mike Turner from the old ABS website for a comprehensive and frightening overview (Turner 2008) of Asian pests and diseases, and for further information on the more extensive range of bamboo pests found in the US.
+See the 2 hefty Technical Reports from INBAR for more detail on Asian diseases and insect pests (2 big manuals, 12 downloads in total, but now seem only available to purchase from Brill).

 It is important to realise that, with the notable exception of the 2-spotted spider mite, the most serious pests of bamboos described below are host-specific, i.e. only found on bamboos.
 These are not just a general infestation that has spread from other plants, although such pests as whitefly, other aphids eg bird cherry-oat aphid, and wheat curl mites can also build up.
 Growers and curators of collections should not be allowing them to proliferate, and everyone should be making strenuous efforts to avoid selling/exchanging plants with any pests on them.
 Bamboos regrow incredibly quickly from underground rhizomes, and the culms and leaves on which the pests are found only live for a few years anyway, so there is really no excuse for professional growers to sell plants harbouring serious pests.
 We can easily eliminate them in new commercial stock if we want to, and it is possible to get rid of them in smaller-scale existing plantings as well, if there is a serious will to do so.
 Visitors to infested bamboo collections should wash clothing and hair afterwards, and if your own plants are infested, please do the same before visiting other peoples’ collections.